auto4opt/AutoOpt/README.md

 Users can use, redistribute, and modify AutoOptLib under the terms of the GNU General Public version 3 or any later version.
 AutoOptLib is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-Users should reference the following papers if using AutoOptLib in your publication:
+Users should reference the following papers if using AutoOptLib in their publications:
 ```
 @article{zhao2022autoopt,
   title={AutoOpt: A General Framework for Automatically Designing Metaheuristic Optimization Algorithms with Diverse Structures},